 BIRTHDAY: September 3 GREW UP IN: Manhattan Beach, CA. APPEARANCES:May 65 - February 66

-JUNE FAIRCHILD is a stunning beauty who is featured in many of the HOLLYWOOD A GO-GO videos on YouTube.
+JUNE FAIRCHILD was a stunning beauty who is featured in many of the HOLLYWOOD A GO-GO videos on YouTube.
 At 5' 6" with blue eyes and brown hair she was still turning heads after more than four decades since her GAZZARRI DANCERdays.
 She was born as JUNE E. WILSONand attended Aviation High School in Redondo Beach, California where she was prom queen and graduated in 1964.

 She was discovered by HOLLYWOOD A GO-GO producer AL BURTON while dancing at Gazzarri's nightclub in 1965.
 AL found his GAZZARRI DANCERS by frequenting the L.A. clubs and picking the prettiest and best dancers for a chance to be a dancer on the show.
 Needless to say, JUNEwas hired immediately and stayed with the show until the last episode.
 Recognisable as the girl with the bangs and the great dance moves JUNEis a favorite on this website.
 During her time on the show she and MIMIMACHU invented a new dance which they named the "statue dance".
 You can see it performed on the DUANE EDDY "Rebel Rouser" and JACKIE &GAYLE "That's How It Goes" videos on YouTube.
 LIFE MAGAZINE did a piece on the go-go dancer craze of the mid-60's and JUNE is featured in a solo shot doing a wild watusi on the show.
 You can find this photo in the May 21, 1965 issue of LIFE.